richardl62/fringe-favourites-new/README.md

 # fringe-favourites-new
-Experiments with processing fringe favourites
+Experiments with web scraping for fringe favourites.